scrogster/SLL_2016/README.md

 This repository contains all data and code necessary to reproduce the numerical results contained in:

 Scroggie, M.P, Peterson, G.N.L., Rohr, D.H., Nicholson, E. & Heard, G.W.
-"Disturbance has benefits as well as costs for fragmented populations of a cryptic grassland reptile".
+(2019) "Disturbance has benefits as well as costs for fragmented populations of a cryptic grassland reptile". *Landscape Ecology*

 Just another Gibbs Sampler (JAGS) is used to fit the Bayesian dynamic occupancy model to the data using Markov Chain Monte Carlo methods, and should be downloaded and installed from: